Friday, November 22, 2024

 Many great business leaders will possess a clear vision for the future, of what they want and where they see the company.
 This vision can be hugely important as it allows the business leader to see their goals and plan a realistic path to success.

 Not only is vision a useful tool for helping you to achieve success, but it can also be a powerful motivating factor.
-When you are able to communicate and share your vision with other people you are working with, this can create a motivated sense of community, as you are all working together for a clear and defined goal.
+When you can communicate and share your vision with other people you are working with, this can create a motivated sense of community, as you are all working together for a clear and defined goal.

-When staff are able to understand your strategic plan for the future and feel like they are working toward something meaningful, then they are more likely to stay motivated and engaged.
+When staff can understand your strategic plan for the future and feel like they are working toward something meaningful, then they are more likely to stay motivated and engaged.

 2. Communication